Frequently Asked Questions

 How do I obtain test results?

-To obtain a confirmation of previous test results, complete the online form or send a request by fax at 819-420-8594 indicating:
+To obtain a confirmation of previous Public Service Commission test results, complete and submit the online form.

 As part of a competitive process, I was asked to write a PSC test.
 How do I get my results?